When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Read Aloud To Your Child

-The best thing you can possibly do to help your child improve their reading fluency is to read aloud to them.
+The best thing you can do to help your child improve their reading fluency is read aloud to them.
 Sitting together with a book and reading to your child demonstrates the sounds, rhythms, and emotions of fluent reading.

 • Your child asks about a word or the content of the story.